I have received a 7 day warning letter from HMRC threatening a winding up petition. What now?

 What should I do if I can't pay?

 First things first, don't just ignore the letter - HMRC will automatically take action if they don't receive a response within 7 days.
 The ideal way to solve this issue is to pay the debt.
 However, many companies are not in a position to do so.
-Want to avoid all of this?
-There is a great solution for your company's problem called a Company Voluntary Arrangement (CVA).
+To avoid this, there is a great solution called a Company Voluntary Arrangement (CVA).
 A CVA is simply a deal between the insolvent company and its creditors; this deal places a legal ring fence, called a moratorium, around the company and stops creditors attacking the company.
 It allows a viable but struggling company to repay some, or all, of its historic debts out of future profits, over a period of time to be agreed.

-Directors stay in control of the company with KSA providing support.
-It can stop legal actions like HMRC actions or winding up petitions, if you use a quality, experienced advisor.
+Directors stay in control of the company, stopping legal actions like HMRC winding up petitions, if you use a quality, experienced advisor for support, such as us at KSA.

 So what can HMRC do to collect its tax arrears?